changuniuni/2023-CSE364-SE-Group7/README.md

 ![cmdGET courses](https://github.com/changuniuni/2023-CSE364-SE-Group7/assets/48553632/d2095202-9c34-4564-85ee-d8a158d7680b)

 Also, we can find the course information using course id.
+Id is written in 4 digits, and follows corresopnding format:
+* First digit : Indicating school.
+(1: CSE, 2: ITP, 3:MTH)
+* Other digits : Indicating course code's number part.

+For example, below Id 1364 means CSE364 course.
+This rule is applied to all course Ids.
 ```bash
 curl -X GET http://localhost:8080/courses/1364
 ```